What are some things a couple should consider when choosing a band to hire?

 performance in terms of energy, excitement and engaging that all-important

-audience -- the wedding guests.
-Most music lovers would rather see and
+audience .. the wedding guests.
+Most music lovers would rather see and hear

-hear their favorite band in concert than listen to recorded music.
-With
+their favorite band in concert than listen to recorded music.
+With that said,

-that said, budget is often a factor of determining whether or not a couple can
+budget is often a factor of determining whether or not a couple can afford

-regularly play for wedding receptions usually come equipped with their own DJ
+play for wedding receptions come equipped with their own DJ

-equipment, allowing them to play original recordings of specially requested
+equipment, allowing them to play original recordings of requested

 Can certain songs generally be requested for the band to play / avoid playing /

-A: Like Tuxedo Junction, many bands are pleased to learn a few new
+A: Like Tuxedo Junction, many bands are pleased to learn a few songs as requests, whether it's

 What sort of experience should a good wedding band have?